DosX-dev/obfus.h/README.md

 > Available options for protection configuring:
 > ```c
+> // Additional options
+> #define hide_antidebug 1  // Use dynamic calls to hide antidebugger
+>
+> // Disabling default features
 > #define no_cflow       1  // Don't use Control-Flow obfuscation
 > #define no_antidebug   1  // Don't build in debugging protection
-> #define hide_antidebug 1  // Use dynamic calls to hide antidebugger
 > ```
 > or use it with compiler args:
 >